danielvijge/tw-video-scraper/README.md

 # tw-video-scraper

-`tw-video-scraper` is a small python script that can retrieve fan art thumbnail for a video file.
+`tw-video-scraper` is a Python script that can retrieve fan art thumbnail for a video file.
 It is designed to run with TwonkyMedia server, but can possibly be of use to others as well.
-It was designed for Debian Linux, but can run on Windows as well.
+It was designed for (Debian) Linux, but can run on Windows as well.
 See the instruction below for Windows users.

 ## Background